bixuehujin/blink/docs/en/3-3-authentication.md

 ```

 Currently, Blink utilize http header `X-Session-Id` to transfer session id by default, if you do not want this, you can
-redefine the behavior by setting the `sessionId` property of `blink\http\Request`, please checkout the corresponding
+redefine the behavior by setting the `sessionKey` property of `blink\http\Request`, please checkout the corresponding
 comments of the class for more detailed information.